 Double Major in Sociology and Social Work

-During the first two years at The College at Brockport, double majors in sociology and social work complete General Education requirements and Sociology major requirements.
-Additionally, the sociological coursework help prepares students for admittance to the Social Work major by completing two prerequisite courses (Introduction to Sociology and Social Statistics).
-Then, typically during the third semester of study, students apply for the Social Work major.
-Finally, students complete the remaining Social Work requirements, preparing for professional social work practice, and the remaining Sociology requirements in the third and fourth undergraduate years.
+During the first two years at SUNY Brockport, double majors in sociology and social work complete General Education requirements and Sociology major requirements.
+Additionally, the sociological coursework helps prepare students for admittance to the Social Work major by completing one prerequisite course (SOC 100: Introduction to Sociology) and a required statistics course (students should complete SOC 200: Social Statistics, which will fulfill the statistics requirement in both the sociology major and the social work major).
+Students who have met the prerequisite requirements start in the Social Work Program in their junior year.
+In their third and fourth years, double majors complete all remaining Social Work requirements, prepare for professional social work practice, and finish the remaining Sociology requirements.

 Students interested in completing the double major in Sociology and Social Work should declare a Sociology major as early as possible, preferably in their first year, and indicate their intent to major in Social Work at the same time.
 If students sign up later, it could take longer than four years to complete all requirements for the two majors.
 Double majors are assigned an advisor in both departments to guide them through the sequence of required courses.